 Are you looking for an exciting presentation, volunteer opportunity, or information about mental health?
 Our Community Education programs offer the following:

 Mental Health First Aid (MHFA) ~ In 2013, we launched this evidence-based public-education curriculum that teaches a 5-step action plan to offer initial help to people with the signs and symptoms of a mental illness or in a crisis, and connect them with the appropriate professional, peer, social, or self-help care.
 Anyone can take the 8-hour Mental Health First Aid course; first responders, students, teachers, leaders of faith communities, human resources professionals, and caring citizens.
 MHFA originated in 2001 in Australia and was brought to the US in 2008 by the National Council for Behavioral Health, the Maryland Department of Health and Mental Hygiene, and the Missouri Department of Mental Health.
 In 2013, we received a grant from Atlantic Health System and Saint Clare’s Health Foundation and as a result we trained 25 people in the community to be certified Mental Health First Aid trainers.
+Then in 2014, we leveraged the trainers and they trained 362 people in Mental Health First Aid.
+Out of that number, our staff trained 92 people who participated in the Adult module (72 people) and Senior module (20 people).
 Click here for MHFA Overview.
 Click here for MHFA History.

 Mental Health Players ~ The Mental Health Players are a group of volunteers who use interactive role play to address important issues such as aging, drug and alcohol abuse, family conflicts, workplace issues, and mental illnesses.
 Performances are approximately one hour in length and are offered at no cost although donations are always welcome.
 To book a performance with the Mental Health Players or to learn more about this program, call 973-334-3496 x112.
 Click here to view the flyer.